Washington Museums walking tour

 End location

-This tour ends at the Washington Monument, equivalent to 2 blocks away from the start location.
+This tour ends at the Washington Monument, 1 block away from the start location.

 Sights seen